 - Home infusion therapy – Find comfort by receiving symptom management in your home to relieve pain, nausea, restlessness and more.

-- Dougherty Hospice House – For over 10 years, Dougherty has provided a beautiful home-like environment, offering comprehensive hospice care in Sioux Falls, SD.
+- Dougherty Hospice House – Dougherty provides a beautiful home-like environment, offering comprehensive inpatient and residential hospice care in Sioux Falls, SD.

-- Avera Sacred Heart Majestic Bluffs – Enjoy our peaceful, scenic location in Yankton, SD, along with expertise in hospice care.
+- Avera Sacred Heart Majestic Bluffs – Enjoy our peaceful, residential location in Yankton, SD, along with expertise in hospice care.

 All licensed hospice programs must follow federal and state guidelines in the services they provide.
-However, unlike other hospice providers, Avera@Home is a non-profit, faith-based program operating from a set of core values: compassion, hospitality and stewardship.
+Additionally, Avera@Home is a non-profit, faith-based program operating from a set of core values: compassion, hospitality and stewardship.

 Frequently Asked Questions about Hospice